City Guide to Dublin, Ireland | Must See Attractions & City Cards

 Disclosure: We may receive a commission for links on our blog.
 You don’t have to use our links, but we’re very appreciative when you do.
 Thanks again for your support, we hope you find our posts and information helpful!

-We’re doing a combination of work and tourism here in Dublin, so it isn’t all site seeing from day one.
-We settled in, did some work, and planned our itinerary.
+We’re doing a combination of remote working and tourism here in Dublin, so it isn’t all site seeing from day one.
+We settled in, did some work and also planned our itinerary.
 We got a tip from our Airbnb host of an inexpensive grocery store (Lidl) within walking distance.
-To save money in the food budget we stocked up on a few days’ worth of groceries.
+So, to save money in the food budget we stocked up on a few days’ worth of groceries.

 Generally, they offer dozens of attractions within the city at one low price.
 The card serves as your ticket, or as the means to get a ticket to attractions.
 We use the heck out of these cards and end up saving a ton of money.

 Not all cities have cards/passes but many of the major cities around the world do.
-With just a Startpage search (a search engine like Google, but encrypted and anonymous) we found the Dublin Pass.
-For a low price, 79 Euro each (the price at the time we bought them) and a 10% off coupon we found, we had access to dozens of Dublin tourist attractions for 3-days.
+With just a DuckDuckGo search (a search engine like Google, but encrypted and anonymous) we found the Dublin Pass.
+For a low price, $79 Euro each (the price at the time we bought them) and a 10% off coupon we found, we had access to dozens of Dublin tourist attractions for 3-days.
 The pass also included 24-hours to use a hop-on-hop-off bus.